Staging work-up and surveillance after treatment of melanoma

 Melanoma has the potential to metastasize to any organ; common sites of dissemination include the skin, subcutaneous tissues, lymph nodes, lung, liver, bone, brain, and visceral organs.

-However, there is no role for routine imaging studies beyond sentinel lymph node mapping and biopsy in asymptomatic patients with clinical stages I and II disease (table 1A-B), as the identification of metastatic disease in this setting is negligible:
+However, there is no role for routine imaging studies beyond sentinel lymph node mapping and biopsy in asymptomatic patients with clinical stages I and II disease (table 1A-B and table 2A-B), as the identification of metastatic disease in this setting is negligible:

 ●Lymphatic mapping and sentinel lymph node biopsy – The indications for lymphatic mapping and sentinel lymph node (SLN) biopsy in patients with clinical stage I and II disease are discussed separately.
 (See "Evaluation and treatment of regional lymph nodes in melanoma".)